jimmy0017/ecs_micro_bit_adaptation/10_Introduction to Programming in Python/readme.md

 	* Have students hold up their patterns
 * Encourage some compliments: What did you like?
 What new ideas did you get?

-### Design Notebook entry: Write down some expert tips for programming light patterns in micro:bit Python.
-(5 min)
+### Design Notebook entry (5 min)
+Write down some expert tips for programming light patterns in micro:bit Python.

 ## Resources